pimbongaerts/mesophotic/README.md

 The web application is written in Ruby (2.5.0) on Rails (5.2.0) - see the [Gemfile](Gemfile) for a full list of gems.

 ## Goals
-* Collate available research focusing on the mesophotic depth zone, and make it accessible through a single webportal.
+* Provide a comprehensive and dynamic record of all the published scientific information on these ecosystems and make it queryable through a single web portal
-* Allow for the identification of knowledge gaps around particular taxa and geographic areas at mesophotic depths
+* Allow for the exploration of spatial/temporal trends and identification of knowledge gaps through curated metadata for each publication
-* Provide a central place on the web for the exchange of scientific information and ongoing research efforts
-* Act as an independent platform and shared resource for and by the mesophotic research community.
+*  act as an institution-independent platform and as a shared resource for and by the research community to accelerate our understanding regarding the occurrence, composition and functioning of these ecosystems.

 ## Metadata